JuliaSpacePhysics/SpaceDataModel.jl/README.md

 ## Overview

-SpaceDataModel.jl is a Julia package providing a flexible data model for handling space/heliospheric science data.
+SpaceDataModel.jl is a lightweight Julia package providing a flexible data model for handling space/heliospheric science data.
 It offers abstractions for organizing space data into hierarchical structures including projects, instruments, datasets, and data variables.

+It is used in [SPEDAS.jl](https://github.com/Beforerr/SPEDAS.jl) and [Speasy.jl](https://github.com/SciQLop/Speasy.jl).

 ## Installation